learn-co-curriculum/dsc-pca-and-pipelines-v2-1/README.md

      {'clf__learning_rate': 0.5, 'clf__n_estimators': 70}

-Use your grid search object along with `.cv_results` to get the full result overview
+Use your grid search object along with `.cv_results` to get the full result overview:

 ```python